-Through sponsorships and fundraisers, Adam is able to give professional level entertainment in aged care facilities in his local area (as up to that point, it had mainly been well-meaning volunteers, plus a handful of some very good, but elderly, retired professional entertainers).
+It was through this support that Adam was able to give professional level entertainment in aged care facilities in his local area (as up to that point, it had mainly been well-meaning volunteers, plus a handful of some very good, but elderly, retired professional entertainers).

 The problem was, however, that the retired professionals we’re slowly dying off and retiring from doing the rounds, with some going into aged care themselves.

-So from the proposed funding from the Government (which only lasted for one year in 2013), and some very kind initial business sponsors support, Adam was able to book shows at aged care facilities to help supplement their humble budgets making it possible for him to perform 2 shows on a daily basis.
+So from the Government (which only lasted for one year in 2013), and some very kind initial business sponsors support, Adam was able to book shows at aged care facilities who had humble (or non-existent) activities budgets back then.

-However, during 2013 to 2017 the majority business sponsors had dropped off, so the Adopt-a-Singer program slowed down.
+However, during 2013 to 2017 the majority business sponsors had dropped off and the program has since ceased operation.

 Adam also performs morning tea concerts in various areas for both aged care and special needs clients from different care providers.